baileyam99/soteria_cat_project/README.md

 	 - [ ] Notes

-Coming soon: See the [open issues](https://github.com/baileyam99/soteria_cat_project.git/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/baileyam99/soteria_cat_project/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>